BUILDINGS Research Projects

 Floating solar, also known as floating photovoltaic (FPV), systems are electricity-generating solar panels affixed atop buoyant platforms, sited directly on bodies of water.
 This research project will monitor the performance, durability, water-quality impacts and biodiversity interactions of four existing U.S. floating solar sites across diverse climatic regions.
 Learn More: Floating Solar

-FSEC is conducting a study funded by the U.S. Department of Energy to learn about the indoor air quality in new homes.
+FSEC conducted a study funded by the U.S. Department of Energy to learn about the indoor air quality in new homes.
 Lawrence Berkeley National Laboratory (LBNL) and Pacific Northwest National Laboratory (PNNL) are partners in this study.

 Learn More: Indoor Air Quality Research Study